 Thirty-one pairs of nerve roots emerge from the spinal cord through spaces in each vertebra.
 The spinal cord and peripheral (outside the brain and spinal column) nerves perform essential sensory and motor activities of the body.
 The peripheral nervous system conveys sensory information from the body to the brain and conveys motor signals from the brain to the body.

 Back problems are the most frequent cause of activity limitations in working-age adults.
-About 85% of Americans experience back pain by age 50.
+The American Academy of Family Physicians estimates that about 85% of Americans experience back pain by age 50.
 More than 26 million Americans between the ages of 20-64 experience frequent back pain.
 Two-thirds of American adults will have back pain during their lifetime.
 Back pain is the leading cause of disability in Americans under 45 years old.

 Each year 13 million people go to the doctor for chronic back pain.
 It is estimated that the condition leaves 2.4 million Americans chronically disabled and another 2.4 million temporarily disabled.
 Back pain is the second most common reason why individuals in the United States seek medical care from their primary care physicians.